 Emphasis on the Romantics as the first generation of writers to face a universe that did not have a built-in meaning.
 The old Medieval-Renaissance world view, which was still operative in Pope's Essay on Man, no longer served the needs of the Romantic writers, who looked elsewhere for new sources of meaning: to Nature, to the inner self, to romantic love, and to the transcendence (real or imaginary) of art itself.
-Prereq: ENG 300L which may be taken concurrently, ENG 252 strongly recommended; W; G. Franco, E. Anderson
+Prereq: two 200-level courses in literature, film, or theory (ENG 200 and ENG 252 strongly recommended) and ENG 300L, which may be taken concurrently; W; G. Franco, E. Anderson